Nextiles/documentation/software/sdk/0.1.0/README.md

 ## Getting Raw Data

-Raw data is streamed when a user starts a session.
-(Link to Sessions right above) We have provided access to the raw data being streamed using PassthroughSubjects (PTS) (Link to Apple's documentation about PTS) You can access these PTS using the getDeviceListener method:
+Raw data is streamed when a user starts a [session](#sessions).
+We have provided access to the raw data being streamed using [PassthroughSubjects](https://developer.apple.com/documentation/combine/passthroughsubject) (PTS).
+You can access these PTS using the getDeviceListener method:

-### Getting access to a device's PTS
+### Getting access to PTS for a specific Device
 ```swift
 //getting access to a Nextiles Device
 if let myDevice = sdk.getDevice(deviceName: "My Device"){